-- The first is approximately 1/2 mile from the start, and begins with a gravel driveway, followed by a section of lawn, then a very short section of trail leading to about 3 miles of gently rising abandoned railbed.
-Though not technically challenging, this is not your typical paved or gravel rail trail; you may find the odd “feature” along the way, and as of Thursday there was still one section where there were still a couple of puddles, so keep your eyes open and ride carefully.
+- The first is approximately 1/2 mile from the start, and begins with a left hand turn off the road onto a lawn area and from that quickly to the entrance to the rail trail with about 3 miles of gently rising abandoned railbed.
+Though not technically challenging, this is not your typical paved or gravel rail trail; you may find the odd “feature” along the way, and as of last week there were still a couple of sections where there were puddles, so keep your eyes open and ride carefully.
 This section, and the short but steep hills that precede and follow it, are a great way to warm yourself up for the rest of this epic ride.

 - The second off-road section is a beautiful ride through the woods.
 It’s a mix of old farm road (tractor path) and singletrack, including one short bit of twisty turny singletrack fun with a very short but tricky hill (mound, really).
 Don’t get discouraged if you don’t make it up that, it’s tough.
 You’ll also cross three small streams in this section.
 The first two are easy to cross, they’re shallow, and have bedrock bases.
 There’s a short climb just after you cross the second stream, you may choose to hop off and walk for that climb, but it is rideable.
-Please do get off and ford the third stream crossing.
-You can remount once you’re across and back on some dry footing.
-The descent to that stream can be tricky, and the ground on the far side can be muddy for a bit.
-Once past the final stream you’ll climb a tractor path to the crest of the hill.
+The descent to the third stream can be tricky, and the ground on the far side is likely to be muddy for a bit.
+Someone made some improvements to the actual crossing, so it’s now rideable.
+You may want to hop of and walk remount once you’ve found some dry footing.
+Regardless, once past this final stream you’ll climb a tractor path to the crest of the hill.
 There are many opportunities to see beautiful views of the Catskill Mountains off to your left here and on the dirt road descent that follows.

 - The third off-road section is at a land conservancy called Hand Hollow.
 You’ll take a left turn off Gale Hill Rd. into the Hand Hollow parking lot at approximately mile 26.
 From there you’ll start a section of trail that may be somewhat more challenging than the first two.
-It is fairly wide and clean, but has roots you’ll need to get over, some small rocks to either ride around or over, and there may still be a short section of shallow mud here and there.
+It is fairly wide and clean, but has roots you’ll need to get over, some small rocks to either ride around or over, and in any year there will be short sections of shallow mud here and there especially toward the middle of the trail.
 None of it is more technical than what one might see on a cyclocross course, but there’s more of it in sequence.
 Remember, it’s not a race, there’s no penalty for hopping off and running or walking over an obstacle that you’re not comfortable with.
 There are plenty of challenges ahead :).
 Once you get through the woods you’ll cross a small field and arrive at the first full aid station, which has a great selection of delicious food for every taste, provided by sponsor Bountiful Bread.
 Enjoy, and catch your breath, you’re not quite halfway through the course, and the next section of about 10 miles has a series of dirt road rollers that are the toughest you’ll encounter all day.

 - The sixth and final section is approximately 58.5 miles into the ride, at the Ooms Conservation Area at Sutherland Pond.
 The Ooms section circumnavigates Sutherland Pond and on a sunny day provides gorgeous views of the countryside.
 It is composed mostly of wide mowed grassy paths, and is a nice off-road ride.
 It’s mostly easy going, but there are a couple of steep climbs in Ooms, one in a field, and the other in the woods going up to the gazebo.
 After you exit Ooms, you’re almost done, and the rest is a fun, mostly downhill ride on a great dirt road followed by a short bit of pavement.